ljdursi/dursi-blog/_drafts/julia-vs-chapel.md

 Chapel also lacks a REPL, which makes experimentation and testing somewhat harder --- there's no equivalent of [JuliaBox](https://juliabox.com) where one can play with the language at a console or in a notebook.
+There is an effort in that direction now which may be made easier by ongoing work on the underlying compiler architecture.

 ### Similarties and differences